-The checks of the SEO analysis will indicate on what aspects you could improve your SEO.
-Make sure to look critically at your title, the headings, and subheadings of your article.
-Do these contain your focus keyword?
-If not, can you alter them (without changing the structure or content of your article) in such a way that they will contain your focus keyword?
-Don’t put your focus keyword in all of your headings, though!
-That is too much.
+The checks in the SEO analysis will show you where you can improve your SEO.
+Look critically at your title, the headings, and subheadings of your article.
+Do they include your focus keyword?
+If not, can you edit them (without changing the structure or content of your article) to include your focus keyword?
+Don’t go crazy and put your focus keyword in every heading, because that’s too much!
 Using your focus keyword in one heading and your title should be enough.
 You can read more about headings in one of Michiel’s posts.

-You should also mention the focus keyword in your text a couple of times.
-If you didn’t mention your focus keyword in the first paragraph, alter that.
-Throughout the text, you should mention it again.
+Your article should also include the focus keyword a couple of times, and if it’s not in your first paragraph, add it.
 As a general rule of thumb: try to use your search terms in about 1 to 2 percent of your text.
-Say your article has 300 words, that means you should mention your search terms 3 to 6 times.
-300 words aren’t the exact goal, nor is the number of keyword mentions.
-However, 300 is a decent number of words of an article that needs to show authority.
+Say your article has 300 words, you’ll need to mention your search terms 3 to 6 times.
+That’s not to say 300 words, or the number of keyword mentions is an exact goal.
+However, 300 is the minimum length for an article that needs to show authority.

 Step 8: Fill out the social data

-The final step to take in the Yoast SEO meta box is filling the social data.
-If you fill out a description or title you add on this tab for use by a social network on this tab, it’s shown in the metadata for the page.
-This means this description, title or image will be shown when the page is shared on the respective social network.
-These descriptions have the same requirement as the meta description (which is what they fall back to), but usually, can be longer.
+The final step in the Yoast content analysis tool is to add the social data for your article.
+Any description or title you add on this tab for use by a social network will be shown in the metadata for the page.
+This means that this description, title or image will be shown when the page is shared on a particular social network.
+These descriptions have the same requirement as the meta description (which is what they fall back to), but can usually be longer.
 They should tell people what to expect and why they should click.